allegroai/clearml-docs/docs/webapp/webapp_profile.md

 Multiple workspaces is only available on the ClearML Hosted Service
 :::

-ClearML Hosted Service users can be members of multiple workspaces, which are listed under **WORKSPACES**.
+ClearML Hosted Service users can be members of multiple workspaces, which are listed under **WORKSPACE**.

 To switch to another workspace, click on the **SWITCH TO WORKSPACE** button next to the name of the workspace you want to switch to.